alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 ## Targeting

 Well … targeting stuff, I guess.
-Not really sure why I made that it’s own category, but oh well :)
+Not really sure why I made that its own category, but oh well :)

 * `target the [drive;drives;power plant;frame shift drive;f s d;shield
-  generator]`:*
-  Targets the given submodule on your current target, or your next target if you don’t have one currently.
+  generator]`: Targets the given submodule on your current target, or your next target if you don’t have one currently.
 Does not persist between targets.
 * `clear sub [module;system] target`: Clears the current submodule target.
 * `target next system`: Selects the next system on your route.
 * `target wing man [1;2;3]`: Targets your wingmen.